foromer4/netdepend/README.md

 # netdepend - .Net dependency resolver

 ## General

-This  project uses java code to resolve all dependencies between existing projects and solutions.
+This  project uses java code to resolve all dependencies between existing .NET projects and solutions.
-This can have any number of usage scenarios. e.g. The project was designed to calculate what jobs in Jenkins should run as a result of pushed changes in git.
+This can have any number of usage scenarios.
+We developed it at [Picscout](http://www.picscout.com/) to help us calculate what jobs in Jenkins should run as a result of pushed changes in git.

 ## Project's source overview